DanielChrobak/Python-Discord-Cryptocurrency-Bot/README.md

    - Create a .env file in the root directory
    - Add your DISCORD_BOT_TOKEN and CMC_API_KEY

-4. Start the bot with npm start or yarn start
+4. Start the bot with `python bot.py`

 ## Features